fedspendingtransparency/data-act-broker-backend/README.md

 The `scripts/` folder contains various python scripts to setup parts of the DATA Act Core repository for local installation.
 These scripts are used by the pip install process to provide a seamless setup.
-See the [DATA Act installation guide]() for more details.
+See the [DATA Act installation guide](https://github.com/fedspendingtransparency/data-act-validator/tree/configuration/README.md#Install) for more details.
 If needed, these scripts can be run manually to setup an environment.

-`configure.py` provides interactive command line contains prompts to set the S3 bucket JSON and database access credentials.
-The [DATA Act installation guide]() covers the usage of these scripts.
+`configure.py` provides interactive command line prompts to set the S3 bucket JSON and database access credentials.
+The S3 JSON format can be found in [AWS Setup][].
+The databases credentials format can be found in the [Database Setup Guide][].

 In addition to the JSON configuration scripts, database creation scripts are located in this folder.
 When run directly, the following scripts take no parameters and stand up all required tables within each database: